basham/swit-workshop-a11y/slides.md

 Notes:
 Like headings and landmarks, links are also a major way of navigating.
 In order for a screen reader user to quickly know the purpose of the link, the link text should be unique for the page.
 Avoid mistakes like labeling it "read more" or "click here".
 Let's say you have a list of articles about accessibility.
 If the visual label for an article about landmarks is "read more", then consider making the accessible label something like "read more about landmarks".

 Also, use skip links as a way to quickly skip repetitive content areas, like the banner and navigation.
 This makes it easy for a keyboard user to get to the main content area.
-If you use the Rivet Header, that includes a skip link.
+If you use the Rivet Header, that already includes a skip link.